fermyon/developer/content/spin/kubernetes.md

 $ az feature register --namespace "Microsoft.ContainerService" --name "WasmNodePoolPreview"
 ```

 This will take a few minutes to complete.
-You can verify it’s done when this command returns *Registered*
+You can verify it’s done when this command returns *Registered*:

 <!-- @selectiveCpy -->